MicrosoftDocs/entra-docs/docs/id-governance/download-workflow-history.md

 ---
 title: Download workflow history reports (Preview)
-description: This article guides a user on downloading the history of a Lifecycle workflow
+description: This article guides a user on downloading the history of a Lifecycle workflow.
 author: owinfreyATL
 ms.author: owinfrey
 ms.service: active-directory